 Training vehicles must class (A, B, or C) and type (bus/truck) as those that the individual will be operating for their CDL skills test.
 [Accepted.]

-Training provider ask: [Provide attestation (if self-certified)/demonstrate (if third party certified)] that your vehicles comply with these requirements.
+Suggested Documentation: : DOT inspection reports for training vehicles in service at the time of the filing of the application and/or other documentation demonstrating that training vehicles meet the requirements set forth above.

 INSTRUCTION & CURRICULUM